tokenjournal/site/content/index.md

 ### No-review policy
 - Papers may be rejected without peer review.

-Given the variety of possible contributions, we adopt the following no-review policy to ensure quick publication:
+Given the variety of possible contributions, `name` adopts the following no-review policy to ensure quick publication:

 - If papers that are not strictly crypto are submitted, the assigned Editor will actively suggest to send them elsewhere, and may refuse to select reviewers.
 For instance, a paper about cryptographic security should be accepted for review/publication only if it has a clear focus on application for blockchain technology.
 - Papers should be focused on theoretical/practical contributions and not on business.
 Excerpts from a whitepaper that are handwavy and without meaningful references will be rejected straight away.